 The member or members running a specific test bed, determine the participant companies.
 Many testbed activities are opened up to Industrial Internet Consortium members before opportunities are extended to nonmembers.
 Member companies will be able to incorporate their products into different testbeds to verify their product conforms to the architecture and meets security requirements.
 Industrial Internet Consortium Members, please access this information in the Members-Only area.

 A testbed starts by identifying the business opportunity or problem to be solved and outlining the use cases.
 Next, the necessary technologies, process flow and interoperability issues need to be identified.
 Industrial Internet Consortium members can access testbed templates and examples of past projects.

 Information about Industrial Internet Consortium member testbed proposals and requests for potential partners, is in the Industrial Internet Consortium Members-Only area.

 The Industrial Internet Consortium is a not-for-profit group that offers open membership for any public, or private business, organization or entity.

 Testbeds can be privately funded by member companies, publicly funded by government agencies, or a combination of both.

 No. Testbeds are optional business development activities available to Industrial Internet Consortium member companies.
 Member companies who choose not to participate will still receive indirect benefits from testbed activities, such as firsthand knowledge of key technologies and new deliverables.

 Some of the first testbeds focus on the horizontal platforms.
-Other short- and medium-term projects, will focus on the vertical areas of Industrial Internet Consortium member companies, including Manufacturing, Energy, Healthcare, Public Safety, Financial Services and Transportation.
+Other short- and medium-term projects, will focus on the vertical areas of Industrial Internet Consortium member companies, including Manufacturing, Energy & Utilities, Healthcare, Public Sector, Buildings & Facilities and Transportation & Logistics.
 The larger testbed activities typically involve multiple industries.